Lewin’s 3-Stage Model of Change Theory: Overview

 The following activities under the ‘unfreeze’ stage will help you embrace change better:

-- Conduct a needs analysis by surveying your organization to understand the current loopholes in the business processes
+- Conduct a business process analysis to understand the current loopholes in the business processes

 - Obtain organizational buy-in